thriveweb/see-civil/content/see-civil/infrastructure-projects/section-5-earthworks-woolgoolga-to-ballina.md

 featuredImage: 'https://ucarecdn.com/9edebaec-3d72-4e5a-947f-e2ae228e3cd1/'
 specs: |-
   * Location - Pacific Highway north of Maclean, NSW
+  * Start date - October 2019
-  * Completion date - early 2020 (anticipated)
+  * Completion date - February 2020
   * Value - $25 million
   * Client - Roads and Maritime Services and Pacific Complete
 date: 2019-12-02T05:31:52.628Z
-projectstatus: current
+projectstatus: completed
+content: >-
-content: "On behalf of the Australian and NSW governments, Roads and Maritime Services is progressively upgrading the Pacific Highway to dual carriageway between the Hunter and NSW/Queensland border.
-The Woolgoolga to Ballina Pacific Highway upgrade involves the duplication of 155 kilometres to a four-lane divided road.
-The upgrade starts about six kilometres north of Woolgoolga (north of Coffs Harbour) and ends about six kilometres south of Ballina.\r\n\nThe Section 5 earthworks package \rinvolves work to construct the northbound and southbound carriageways as well as interchange ramps and local roads, north of the Harwood Bridge.
-SEE Civil is working collaboratively with Roads and Maritime Services and Pacific Complete to deliver this part of the Woolgoolga to Ballina Pacific Highway upgrade."
+  On behalf of the Australian and NSW governments, Roads and Maritime Services progressively upgraded the Pacific Highway to dual carriageway between the Hunter and NSW/Queensland border.
+The Woolgoolga to Ballina Pacific Highway upgrade involved the duplication of 155 kilometres to a four-lane divided road.
+The upgrade starts six kilometres north of Woolgoolga (north of Coffs Harbour) and ends six kilometres south of Ballina.

+  The Section 5 earthworks package involved the construction of the northbound and southbound carriageways as well as interchange ramps and local roads, north of the Harwood Bridge.
+SEE Civil worked collaboratively with Roads and Maritime Services and Pacific Complete to deliver this part of the Woolgoolga to Ballina Pacific Highway upgrade.
 videoSection:
   title: ''
 accordion: